noraj/rawsec-cybersecurity-inventory/documentation/docs/user_guide/usage.md

 ![](https://i.imgur.com/LBmfdpW.png)

-Now that you have sorted some columns and filtered some rows, you may way to clear all of that and display back the default view.
+Now that you have sorted some columns and filtered some rows, you may want to clear all of that and set the display back to the default view.
 Use the clearing button:

 ![](https://i.imgur.com/OxL6oNu.png)